ashfakhm/laundry-ease/README.md

 Create a `.env.local` file with your configuration (see Environment Variables section below).

-Migration note: the Auth.js v5 rollout invalidates existing sessions once.
-Users should expect a one-time re-login after deploy.
+Migration note: the Auth.js v5 rollout clears older sessions once.
+Users should expect a one-time sign-in again after deploy.

 Start the development server: